cmboling/doodly-doofest/workshop.md

 3. How would you like to manage results from test files?

 #### Excluding files from secret scanning
-While we can close a detected secret as being used in a test we can also configure secret scanning to exclude files from being scanned.
+While we can close a detected secret as being used in a test, we can also configure secret scanning to exclude files from being scanned.

 1. Create the file `.github/secret_scanning.yml` if it doesn't already exist.
 2. Add a list of paths to exclude from secret scanning.
 You can use [filter patterns](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet) to specify paths.